-This legislative term, Hawaii has been relatively active in regard to healthcare price transparency, cost, and competition legislation.
+In 2017, Hawaii was relatively active in regard to healthcare price transparency, cost, and competition legislation.
 The state legislature passed HB 552, which established the Affordable Health Insurance Working Group to plan for and mitigate adverse effects of the potential repeal of the federal Affordable Care Act by Congress.
 Regardless of what happens on the federal level, the bill calls for the preservation of the primary provisions of the individual mandate.
-HB 552 has been referred to the Governor and has not yet been signed.
 The Legislature also passed a bill that establishes a Hawaii Health Savings Account, which allows local employees to open a tax-exempt account funded by employer contributions.
 The bill was referred to the Governor and has not yet been signed.

 Hawaii also continues to use the Hawaii Health Information Exchange, the state’s private sector non-profit designee for the receipt of federal funds to create a statewide health information exchange that will ultimately feed into the nationwide eHealth Exchange technology network.

 Hawaii has already been relatively active in the 2018 legislative term and introduced legislation pertaining to healthcare price transparency, cost, and competition.
 Stay tuned for updates on the status of these new bills.

 Hawaii’s current regular legislative session runs from 1/17/2018 – early May 2018.

 RELATING TO PRESCRIPTION DRUGS: Requires the Department of Health to compile, analyze, and report certain information on essential prescription drugs marketed in the State for the treatment of diabetes, requires certain entities to provide information that justifies cost increases in drug products.

 |Active –Referred to Health and Human Services Committee on 1/29/2018.|